llpeterson/internetworking/trend.md

-There are actually 32-bits inserted in the middle of the header, but the first 16-bits are used to preserve backwards compatibility with the original specification (they use `Type = 0x8100` to indicate that this frame includes the VLAN extension); the other four other bits are uninteresting.
+There are actually 32-bits inserted in the middle of the header, but the first 16-bits are used to preserve backwards compatibility with the original specification (they use `Type = 0x8100` to indicate that this frame includes the VLAN extension); the other four other bits hold control information used to prioritizing frames.
 This means it is possible to map 2$$^{12}$$ = 4096 virtual networks onto a single physical LAN.

 <figure class="line">
 	<a id="vlan"></a>